-After going to Zumba classes for a month, Jill causally mentioned that there was a Yoga class that met at the same location and that I might enjoy that as well.
+After going to Move to the Music classes for a month, Jill causally mentioned that there was a Yoga class that met at the same location and that I might enjoy that as well.
 She was right.
 Again, our teacher was kind and very aware that we were “of a certain age.”
 She took the time to work with us individually and always offered levels of options that would work for our bodies.

 Over the past year, I have come to know and love the people in both my classes.
 I look forward to Tuesday and Thursday mornings because I know that I will see my friends, invigorate and strengthen my body, and enrich my mind and soul – all while having fun!
 I am still teaching my online classes, but I do that in the afternoons at the kitchen table, and I am stronger, healthier, and happier than I have been in years.